 Saunas & Sauna Pods & Wraps

-Infrared saunas and sauna pods use the full spectrum of infrared, including near, mid, and far, to be effective.
-Far infrared heat is produced by a heating element which heats the ambient air, while mid infrared delivers that heat to the body.
-Near infrared helps that heat penetrate the skin.
+Infrared sauna therapy and sauna pods use the full spectrum of infrared, including near, mid, and far, to be effective.
+Far infrared heat is produced by a heating element that heats the ambient air, while mid-infrared delivers that heat to the body.
+Near-infrared helps that heat penetrate the skin.

 A traditional sauna session usually tops out at about 20-30 minutes because the body cannot handle breathing in the hot air for much longer than that.
 FIT Bodywrap sessions are up to 60 minutes long and allow for the participant to relax and breathe room temperature air.
 Many of the benefits are often achieved within the last half hour of the session because it takes the body a bit of time to raise its temperature and begin sweating.
 Thus, infrared body wraps are significantly more effective, especially when it comes to bringing the immune system into action.

 The main difference between a sauna and a body wrap is that traditional saunas apply indirect infrared heat – that is, they heat the air around the body, and this heat doesn’t penetrate very deeply.
 The FIT Bodywrap applies infrared directly to your body, so no heat is lost, and the heat penetrates deeper into the body thereby helping it release toxins more effectively.

 FIT BODYWRAP WILL NOT REQUIRE A DEDICATED ELECTRICAL CIRCUIT FOR USE.
 IN FACT, IT PLUGS RIGHT INTO A STANDARD OUTLET.

-It is also portable and light weight, so if space is shared with another service or there is a general need to shift equipment around, it is much easier to do than with heavier competing equipment.
-Its portability and compact design makes it easier to compliment with other services and packages within a variety of beauty and wellness markets.
+It is also portable and lightweight, so if space is shared with another service or there is a general need to shift equipment around, it is much easier to do than with heavier competing equipment.
+Its portability and compact design make it easier to complement other services and packages within a variety of beauty and wellness markets.